 Exmissions, the planning process for children when the time approaches for them to leave our school and go on to kindergarten, is a major priority for our school.
 During their time at Central, the Nursery School Director gets to know each child and family well, so that when the time comes to start planning the next steps in each child’s education, sound recommendations can be made.
 To begin the new exmissions season, the Director holds an exmissions meeting each year in mid-March, followed by individual meetings with parents that continue into the following fall and winter until placement decisions are made.
 Throughout the entire process, the Director works closely with parents, advising them, supporting them, and helping them make decisions that are good ones for their children.

 The admissions process at Central Synagogue is designed to be informative, welcoming, and a true reflection of our school and synagogue community.
-Starting on the day after Labor Day, the application for admission to the Nursery School for the 2016/2017 school year is available for parents to complete online.
+Starting the day after Labor Day, the application for admission to the Nursery School for the 2017-2018 school year is available for parents to complete online.
 Once parents have completed the application and submitted it online along with a $75 application fee, the Nursery School office confirms via email that the application has been received; included in this email are instructions to arrange a tour of our school.
 Tours begin in October and continue into November.
 Parents are asked to choose three dates and rank them in order of preference.
 We do our best to accommodate each family's first choice.
 In that email, parents are also asked to attach a photograph of their child that we add to his or her application.
 Our classes cover a wide range of ages; in order to be eligible for admission to the Nursery School, children must turn two by September 15, 2017.
 (For younger children who miss the age cut-off for enrollment in the Nursery School, we offer Central Tots classes.
 Enrollment in these classes is first come, first served by registration only and is open to members of Central Synagogue as well as non-members.
 Registration for 2016-2017 Central Tots classes is still open!
 Register now »)

 Each admissions tour is conducted by the Nursery School Director and Assistant Director, who give a brief overview of our philosophy and curriculum.
-Parents also have an opportunity to learn about Central Synagogue's many opportunities for family engagement, including Tot Shabbat, the Purim Carnival and other holiday celebrations for young children at Central Synagogue, whether they are students in the Nursery School or not; as well as the PJ Library program and a growing number of classes for children who haven't yet reached nursery school age, including Toddler Time (18-24 months; includes gentle separation), Early Explorers (12-18 months), Baby Book Club (6-12 months), New Baby and Parent (1-5 months), and Bend With Your Baby (6 weeks-9 months).
+Parents also have are able to learn about the Central Synagogue community through our many family engagement programs including Shabbat Central (formerly Tot Shabbat), holiday celebrations for young children, PJ Library, and a growing number of Central Tots classes for children who haven't yet reached nursery school age, including Toddler Time (18-24 months; includes gentle separation), Early Explorers (12-18 months), Baby Book Club (6-12 months), New Baby and Parent (1-5 months), and Bend With Your Baby (6 weeks-9 months).
 Members of the clergy are on hand to greet prospective parents along with the Director of Youth and Family Education, Nursery School faculty members, and current Nursery School parents who speak about the Central Synagogue Nursery School experience from a parent's point of view.
 And of course, parents have an opportunity to tour our classrooms, see what's growing in the garden on our second floor terrace and roof, and watch the children at work and play in the classrooms and on the roof playground.

-Parents who have applied to our school also are invited to attend an Open House and Panel Discussion for Prospective Parents in November.
-This evening event is intended to provide parents with an additional opportunity to visit the classrooms, speak with the Nursery School teachers, and hear from current parents about their experiences in the Nursery School and Synagogue.
+Parents who have applied to our school are also invited to attend an open house and panel discussion for prospective parents in November.
+This evening event is intended to provide parents with an additional opportunity to visit the classrooms, speak with our Nursery School teachers, and hear from current parents about their experiences in the Nursery School and Synagogue.